retract1337/jirilo-ptt/README.md

 Edit `config.h` if necessary.

 Simply run `make` in the Jirilo PTT's folder and then copy `ptt` to your `/usr/bin/` dir or somewhere else.
+If you want to build in debug mode with all the debug messages, run `make DEBUG=1`.

 Run `ptt` or set it to be executed on system startup.
 For example, in Hyprland, you can do it by using `exec-once ptt`.